obartunov/sqljsondoc/README.jsonpath.md

 ### Error handling

-Since SQL standard describes using  strings for JSON  data and not  data type, parsing errors occurs not when casting string into the JSON type, so all corresponding SQL/JSON functions have special **ON ERROR**  clause, which specifies SQL/JSON function error behavior.
+Since SQL standard describes using  strings for JSON  data and not  data type, the parsing errors occur not when casting string into the JSON type, so all SQL/JSON retrieving functions have special **ON ERROR**  clause, which specifies SQL/JSON function error behavior.

 ### JSON_OBJECT - construct a JSON[b] object